 SVHM staff planning to publish a systematic review can apply for a research librarian to co-author.

 Please note that due to staffing limitations and the significant time commitment (approx 30 hours) required for a systematic review we are not able to accept all requests, and we cannot promise a quick turnaround.
-Review teams need to include at least two other authors committed to spending significant time on screening records (not just a supervisory role) and to demonstrate a serious commitment to publish following the PRISMA guidelines.
-A senior member of staff will generally be involved.

 Please note that we are unable to design search strategies or co-author in situations where staff are expected to do that themselves for study purposes.
 In those situations we can offer tutorials in literature searching, recording search methodology and Endnote.
 We can also offer access to Covidence systematic review software and tips on how to use it.